Anna Maria van Schurman: Utrecht University

 In 1634, due to her distinction in Latin, she was invited to write a poem for the opening of the University of Utrecht.
 In the poem she celebrated the city of Utrecht and the new university.
 She noted the potential for the university to help the city cope with the economic impacts of the floods and the shifting course of the river Rhine.

 She also challenged the exclusion of women from the university.
 In response to her complaint, the university authorities allowed her to attend professor Voetius' lectures.
 In 1636 she became the first female student at the university, or at any Dutch university.
 Women at that time were not permitted to study at a university in Protestant Netherlands, and when she attended lectures she sat behind a screen or in a curtained booth so that the male students could not see her.

-At the university she studied Hebrew, Arabic, Chaldee, Syriac and Ethiopian.
+At the university she studied Hebrew, Arabic, Chaldee, Syriac and Ethiopic.
 Her interest in philosophy and theology and her artistic talent contributed to her fame and reputation as the "Star of Utrecht".
-By the 1640s she was fluent in 14 languages and wrote in Latin, Greek, Hebrew, Italian, French, Arabic, Persian, Ethiopian, German and Dutch.
+By the 1640s she was fluent in 14 languages and wrote in Latin, Greek, Hebrew, Italian, French, Arabic, Persian, Ethiopic, German and Dutch.
+Schurman made an Ethiopic grammar for her own study which consisted of two volumes, the first on reading, and the second on nouns and verbs.

-According to her contemporary Pierre Yvon, Schurman had an excellent command of mathematics, geography and astronomy.
-The pious young scholar appears to have had a number of suitors.
-After his wife died in 1631, Constantijn Huygens asked for Schurman's hand in marriage and wrote 10 poems in three languages to her in 1634.
-Huygens was teased by other Dutch intellectuals.
-Schurman's commitment to celibacy and her studies seemed to be unwavering.
-When she chose the phrase Amor Meus Crucifixus Est (My Love Has Been Crucified) as her motto, her intellectual friends were convinced that her choice not to marry was rooted in her piety, rather than her scholarship.

-Schurman produced delicate engravings by using a diamond on glass, sculpture, wax modelling, and the carving of ivory and wood.
-She painted, especially portraits, becoming the first known Dutch painter to use pastel in a portrait.
-She gained honorary admission to the St. Luke Guild of painters in 1643, signalling public recognition of her art.